 Fix: Use tools like RecurPost to schedule and repurpose your content.

-A successful social media strategy is one that fits your goals, your team, and your time.
-Skipping these steps makes it harder than it needs to be.
+A successful social media strategy fits your goals, team, and available time.
+Following these steps simplifies the process.

 Conclusion

-A marketing strategy for social marketers prevents wasted effort and enables purposeful posting, simplifying content creation and producing meaningful results.
+A marketing strategy prevents wasted effort and enables purposeful posting that produces meaningful results.

-Effective social marketing requires systems for consistent presence and targeted connections on appropriate platforms rather than large teams.
+Effective social marketing requires systems for consistent presence and targeted connections rather than large teams.

 • Pick a few clear business goals